// the machinist's manual · v0.1

 shell

-Host browser → VM web app: ports 3000-3010, 4200, 5173-5180, 8080-8099 are forwarded to 127.0.0.1 automatically.
-The first up is the slow one — subsequent boots are warm restarts.
+Host browser → VM web app: Lima auto-forwards any listening guest port to 127.0.0.1 on the host.
+The first up bakes the base disk and is the slow one — subsequent boots reuse it.

 i